tertle/com.bovinelabs.analyzers/README.md

 * Visual Studios (Rider support will come at some point)

 Unfortunately as far as I can tell, other code editors such as Visual Studio Code do not support Roslyn Analyzers at this point.
 If I am mistaken please point me in the right direction and I'll see if there is anyway to support it.

+Note, adding the package should not cause any issues to other team members who do use an unsupported IDE.